jina-ai/executor-vgg-audio-encoder/README.md

 - `waveform` to use the waveform data
 - `uri` to use the file path information

-With the Vggish model, `VggishAudioEncoder` encodes the audio data into a 128 dimensional vector and stored in the `embedding` attribute.
+With the Vggish model, `VggishAudioEncoder` encodes the audio data into a 128 * `min_duration` dimensional vector and stored in the
+`embedding` attribute.

+The `embedding` is calculated by concating the embeddings of the first `min_duration` examples' embeddings.
+For example, a 10-second-long audio will have an embedding of 1280 dimensions.
+By default, `min_duration=10` and you can set in the `init()` function.

 For more information, such as run executor on gpu, check out [documentation](https://docs.jina.ai/tutorials/gpu-executor/).